The Aging Process: Signs, Effects, and What to Expect as You Get Older

 (Some lucky people seem to thrive in old age despite not following medical advice on living a healthy lifestyle.
 But public health research focuses on the big picture—what, on average, will benefit a person's health.
 It's usually better to follow that advice than to focus on the experiences of statistical outliers.)

 One important factor that is often overlooked is the importance of your attitude toward growing older.
 Your feelings about aging can actually shape how you age.
-One study found that older adults did worse on tests that measured things like memory and gait after they were exposed to words that reinforced negative stereotypes about aging.25
+A study in The Journals of Gerontology: Series B found that older adults did worse on tests that measured things like memory and gait after they were exposed to words that reinforced negative stereotypes about aging.

-And in another study, participating seniors with the most negative attitudes about aging died an average of 7.5 years before the participants with the most positive attitudes.26
+And in a study in the Journal of Personality and Social Psychology, participating seniors with the most negative attitudes about aging died an average of 7.5 years before the participants with the most positive attitudes.

 In other words, although some of the aging process is ultimately out of your control, making healthy lifestyle changes and keeping a positive attitude can go a long way toward helping you enjoy and extend your senior years.